Watson-Personal-Assistant/ibm-tririga-assistant/README.md

     - Click the Reservation Delegates tab
     - In the Reservation Delegates section, click the Find button
     - Click the checkbox for the `triassistant` user and click OK

+#### L) MODIFY OR CREATE NEW SECURITY GROUP

+The OM package imported contains a new model for the UX apps.
+Non-admin users need to be given proper access to this model.
+To accomplish this, you can either create a new security group or modify an existing.
+The steps below modify the `TRIRIGA Request Central - Fundamentals` security group to allow users, that have this group, to read, update, create and delete the `ibmTriAssistant` model.

+1. From the TRIRIGA Main UI, go to "Tools > Security Manager".
+2. Click on the `TRIRIGA Request Central - Fundamentals` security group.
+3. In the window appears, click on the Access tab.
+4. Scroll down and expand the `Models` root and select `ibmTriAssistant`.
+5. In the "Model Access" panel on the right, select `Read,Update,Create and Delete`.
+6. Click Save & Close.

 End of instructions.